 The City is responsible for selecting the plan's funding policy based on four methods allowed for under state law.
 The actuarial valuation methods are chosen by the actuary in accordance with actuarial standards of practice promulgated by the Actuarial Standards Board of the American Academy of Actuaries and as required by GASB 67 & 68.
 The MPOB selects the asset valuation methods and assumptions; these selections are reviewed by a qualified actuary no less than every five years.
-The actuarial process.
+The actuary shall provide a report to the Board with recommendations on any changes to the actuarial process.
 The policies, methods and assumptions used in this valuation are those that have been so prescribed and are described in this report.
 The City and MPOB are solely responsible for communicating to Bolton Partners, Inc. any changes required thereto.